RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 ## Install Raspbian

 You can download a fresh Raspbian Image from [here](http://www.raspberrypi.org/downloads).
 The Raspbian image can be installed the same way as the RetroPie image as described [here](https://github.com/RetroPie/RetroPie-Setup/wiki/First-Installation)).
+These instructions use the Raspbian-Lite version (You can't run Pixel at the same time).

 Raspbian now automatically expands the filesystem so that step is no longer necessary.